abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 ------
 # Higher order functions

 In computing, you'll hear about "higher order functions" a lot.
-What's that mean?
-Well ... it's debated, but in general:

 A higher order function is a function that:
 - Returns a function,
 - and/or, takes a function as an argument.
 - [see here for a debate on these two points.](https://en.wikipedia.org/wiki/Talk%3AHigher-order_function)
 - [I am not going to talk about Functors right now.](https://en.wikipedia.org/wiki/Talk%3AHigher-order_function#Is_%22higher-order_function%22_synonymous_with_%22functor%22?)

-> Note: These concepts aren't things we see only in JS.
-If you're an interested C/C++ developer, look up "function pointers."
-Even [MDN mentions that](https://developer.mozilla.org/en-US/docs/Mozilla/js-ctypes/Using_js-ctypes/Declaring_and_Using_Callbacks) callbacks are function pointers in C.

 Ever hear this?